 - Add random shorter branches.

-- Draw a bumpy tree line around it.
+- Draw a bumpy tree line all around the branches.